rchanou/rchanou.github.io/cost-awareness.md

 - Take a shot if they use some example that's lazily modeled or analogized on something in the real world, like showing you how to make a "HamburgerProvider" that takes a "CookingStrategy" or some crap like that.
 - Now, if they _do_ add the caveat that you shouldn't apply these principles everywhere, take a shot if _they leave it at that_.
 It's such an unhelpful copout, a tautology to shield them from any criticism: "these ideas are good until they're not".

 So when _are_ these ideas actually good?
-Well, I'd say it's when they happen to align with the CHARM method I described earlier.
-(Ugh, I already hate my own acronym, but it's useful.)
-Ironically enough, CHARM may actually provide clearer answers for the "when" and "why" of SOLID, compared to what SOLID's own acolytes might suggest.
+Well, I'd say it's when they happen to align with "The CHARM Method" I described earlier.
+(Ugh, I already hate that acronym, but whatever.)
+Ironically, CHARM provides clearer answers for the "when" and "why" of SOLID, compared to what SOLID's own acolytes might suggest.

-But I don't even feel the need to think about "should I be using SOLID".
-To me, CHARM alone offers the best balance between velocity and "getting sh\*t done", while still maintaining the ability to refactor later without fear, and ensure my abstractions are actually helpful by basing them on concrete use cases.
-That's the opposite of what SOLID recommends, which I think leads to disaster.
+For me personally, I don't even think about SOLID or most of that other advice.
+CHARM alone lets me "just get sh\*t done" without stressing myself by overthinking my design, while still maintaining the necessary structure and testability to let me refactor without fear later on.
+By waiting until I have concrete use cases and data before I begin abstracting, I can ensure my abstractions actually _help_ instead of harm my code.

-What I like about CHARM is that it scales in all directions, up and down in size, forward and backward in time.
-The tenets already holistically "account" for each other.
-You know, like _actual_ principles.

-business app vs game vs hdd/memory vs bureaucracy (real reason)

-I'm not claiming that CHARM makes me some 10x rockstar that can style on these Clean Code plebs.
-But what I can say is that I've worked on and taken over systems that were clearly negatively impacted by this prevailing culture of over-abstraction.
-By shifting development to a more grounded approach, I have been able to significantly improve them in several aspects such as the reduction of bugs, ability to add new features that work reliably in a timely manner, general user satisfaction, and developer sanity.

 ## "BuT wHaT aBoUt Ai?"